William Moise

-William Moise (1922–1980) was a visual artist, primarily an abstract impressionist painter, working in a regionalist style.
+William Moise (1922–1980) was an American visual artist, primarily an abstract impressionist painter, working in a regionalist style.

-In his art, Moise’s favorite subject was the landscape around him, in Downeast, Maine.
-In 1970, Moïse wrote and self-published The Taste of Color, Touch of Love:The Creative World of Abstract Impressionism, a guide to painting that features several very full color plates of his work.
+In his art, as a plein air painter, Moise's favorite subject was the landscape around him, in Downeast, Maine.
+In 1970, Moïse wrote and self-published The Taste of Color, Touch of Love:The Creative World of Abstract Impressionism, a guide to painting that features 10 full color plates of his work.
 His paintings are among collections of the US State Department, The University of Maine, The College of the Atlantic, Movie Director Joseph E. Levine, Nelson Rockefeller.

 Biography

 Moise was born and raised in Carlinville, Illinois.
 He grew up with three sisters and his mother.
 All of his sisters entered professional theater, and his mother worked as costume designer for the University in Tampa.
 Moïse graduated with a BA in English from the University of the South in 1943.
 He served as an anti-aircraft gunnery officer in the Navy in both the Atlantic and the Pacific.
 He received his MFA from Columbia University in 1949.

-In 1950, Moïse moved to Rangley, Maine to work as an assistant Dr. Wilhelm Reich the father of “body therapy.”
-In Maine, he met his wife, Wilhelm’s daughter Eva Reich.
-They settled in Hancock on an old farm during the 1950s.
+In 1950, Moïse moved to Rangeley, Maine to work as an assistant to Dr. Wilhelm Reich, the father of “body therapy" and discoverer of a life energy that Reich called "Orgone energy".
+In Maine, at Orgonon, he met his second wife, Reich’s daughter Eva Reich.
+They settled in Hancock on an old farm during the 1950s, where they raised animals, grew nearly all their own food, and Eva was a country doctor.
+Many of the cows, ducks, chickens and turkeys served as Moise's models, as well as sustenance.
+During that time he initially taught art in the public schools of Mount Desert Island, then taught adult students privately in Bangor, Maine.
 Eva and Moise divorced in 1973.
+After the divorce, Moise moved his painting studio from one end of the farm house to the other side of the barn, and he and Eva continued to share the same property.
+Moise used Wilhelm Reich's Cloudbuster weather device to both bring and push away rain for the garden, and to cause more beautiful conditions for painting (such as a snow storm instead of rain in the winter).
+They have one daughter, the midwife and artist Renata Moise, born in 1960.
+His grandson, (William) Chris Ross, is a well known musician in Maine.